ulricharmel/weaviate-tutorial/README.md

 The most expensive part of the code is the step that computes and adds the vector embeddings to the weaviate database.
 Hence use --pages flag to use only a few pgaes from your document.
 The chunking approach I use is to merge every 4 sentences together as one entry for the database.

 ```commandline
 python workflow.py [input_pdf_file] --pages [number_of_pages]
 ```

+### Limitations
+This workflow is very limited, for a proper RAG implementation, we will need a better parser such as maybe the llama-parser which has more efficient chunking strategies.
+Also we can incomporate a grade to rate if the retriever context is relevant to the question, if this is not the case we instead do a web search.
+Finally, we can also incomparate something to prevent hallucinations and output no answer if the model can confidently answer the question.